 By law, students and faculty must comply with HIPAA regulations.
-Confidential information covered by HIPAA includes (but not limited to) information from patient medical records, pharmacy records, and fee systems.
-Patient names, medical record numbers, social security numbers, dates of birth, and other patient identifiers will not be used in any and all forms of communication or discussion of cases outside the private setting of the practice site.
+Confidential information covered by HIPAA includes, but is not limited to, information from patient medical records, pharmacy records, and fee systems.
+Patient names, medical records numbers, social security numbers, dates of birth, and other patient identifiers will not be used in any/all forms of communication or discussion of cases outside the private setting of the practice site.

-In order to ensure knowledge and compliance with HIPAA related information, each student pharmacist must successfully complete the HIPAA-Privacy and

-HIPAA-Security learning modules as assigned in The Collaborative Education Institute- CEI (www.GoToCEI. org).
+In order to ensure knowledge and compliance with HIPAA related information, each student must successfully complete the HIPAA-Privacy and HIPAA-Security learning modules as assigned in CEI.
 Students will need to recertify these HIPAA related modules annually.